aineko-dev/aineko/docs/start/index.md

 ## Join the Community

-Have questions or ah-ha! moments?
+Have questions or "ah-ha" moments?
 Building something cool with Aineko?
-Go ahead and share it with out open source community!
+Go ahead and share it with out open source community.

 <div class="grid" markdown>